Fitzpatrick in contention as Pereira leads US PGA

-US PGA Championship: Matt Fitzpatrick in contention after day three
+US PGA Championship: Matt Fitzpatrick in contention as Mito Pereira leads at Southern Hills

 Last updated on .From the section Golf